rancher/docs/content/rancher/v2.5/en/monitoring-alerting/_index.md

 **Result:** `rancher-monitoring` is uninstalled.

+> **Note on Persistent Grafana Dashboards:** For users who are using Monitoring V2 v9.4.203 or below, uninstalling the Monitoring chart will delete the cattle-dashboards namespace, which will delete all persisted dashboards, unless the namespace is marked with the annotation `helm.sh/resource-policy: "keep"`.
+This annotation is added by default in Rancher v2.5.8+.

 # Setting Resource Limits and Requests

 The resource requests and limits can be configured when installing `rancher-monitoring`.